oscdev-io/birdplan/tests/t40_bgp/t56_outgoing_large_communities/README.md

 In terms of test "test_bgp_outgoing_large_communities_kernel":
   - r1 should add a large community the kernel routes to r2 with a large community added.

+In terms of test "test_bgp_outgoing_large_communities_kernel_blackhole":
+  - r1 should add a large community the kernel blackhole routes to r2 with a large community added.

 In terms of test "test_bgp_outgoing_large_communities_originated":
   - r1 should add a large community originated routes to r2 with a large community added.

 In terms of test "test_bgp_outgoing_large_communities_static":
   - r1 should add a large community static routes to r2 with a large community added.

+In terms of test "test_bgp_outgoing_large_communities_static_blackhole":
+  - r1 should add a large community static blackhole routes to r2 with a large community added.

 ## Diagram